jiepengwang/MMGen/README.md

 # MMGen: Unified Multi-modal Image Generation and Understanding in One Go
-In this paper, we introduce MMGen, a unified framework that integrates multiple generative tasks into a single diffusion model.
+In this paper, we introduce MMGen, a unified framework that integrates multiple generative tasks into a single diffusion model, more importantly, in one diffusion process.

 This includes: (1) multi-modal category-conditioned generation, where multi-modal outputs are generated simultaneously through a single inference process, given category information; (2) multi-modal visual understanding, which accurately predicts depth, surface normals, and segmentation maps from RGB images; and (3) multi-modal conditioned generation, which produces corresponding RGB images based on specific modality conditions and other aligned modalities.

 ![](./data/teaser.png)